-King Charles III won’t appear on new Australian bank notes
+Australia is removing British monarchy from its bank notes

 Dutton said Prime Minister Anthony Albanese was central to the decision for the king not to appear on the note, urging him to “own up to it.”

-The bank plans to consult with Indigenous groups in designing the $5 note and expects years before it goes public.
+The bank plans to consult with Indigenous groups in designing the $5 note, a process it expects will take several years before the new note goes public.

-The current $5 will continue to be issued until the new design is introduced and will remain legal tender.
+The current $5 will continue to be issued until the new design is introduced and will remain legal tender even after the new bill goes into circulation.

 The face of King Charles III is expected to be seen on Australian coins later this year.